mindspore-ai/docs/docs/federated/docs/source_en/image_classification_application.md

 1. **Export a model as a MindIR file.**

-    You can add the `export` statement to the training process code to obtain the MindIR model file.
+    You can add the `export` statement to the training process code in [model.py](https://gitee.com/mindspore/mindspore/blob/r1.3/tests/st/fl/mobile/src/model.py) to obtain the MindIR model file.
 The sample code is as follows:

     ```python
     from mindspore import export